This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-- Meanwhile, prepare rice by bringing 1-1/4 cups water to boil over HIGH heat.
-Add rice, stir, lower heat and cover pan.
-Simmer, covered, for about 20 minutes or until all water has been absorbed and rice is cooked.
-Remove pan from heat and set aside.
+- Meanwhile, prepare rice by bringing the water to boil over HIGH heat.
+Stir in the rice, reduce the heat to LOW, cover and simmer for about 20 minutes or until all water has been absorbed and rice is tender.
+Remove the pan from heat and set aside.

-- Ladle into bowls and garnish individual servings with cilantro.
+- Ladle into bowls and garnish the individual servings with cilantro.

-- Reheats very well.
-If soup thickens too much in refrigerator, add a little water or additional chicken broth to thin out before reheating in microwave or on stove.
+- This soup reheats very well.
+If it thickens too much in the refrigerator, add a little water or additional broth to thin out before reheating gently on the stove or in the microwave, just until heated through

 Nutrition